noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 This last point could be seen as an issue.
 Yet, I believe it's actually an advantage!
 It's obvious that this helper isn't really useful if you need the same setup before or after using it.
-You should use it if and only if you're actually testing a complex, self sufficient behavior.
+You should use it if and only if you're actually testing a complex, self-sufficient behavior.

 ## "one-by-one" <a name="one-by-one"></a>